 Why do water heaters need to be flushed?
 This article here will tell you everything you need about flushing water heaters, particularly the gas types.
 Without wasting even more of your time, let us begin with the topic of the day.

-Water heaters, like any other humanly inventions out there, is frail to prolonged usage and unwanted residual build-ups.
-Trust me, when I say unwanted, it is very unwanted.
+Like any other humanly inventions out there, water heaters are frail to prolonged usage and unwanted residual build-ups.
+Trust me; when I say unwanted, it is very unwanted.

-You would not want to see it and you would not want to touch it.
-I once saw a water heater being flushed and when I saw the residue that has been building up in the place, my appetite suddenly turned to the low.
+You would not want to see it, and you would not want to touch it.
+I once saw a water heater is flushed, and when I saw the residue that has been building up in the place, my appetite suddenly turned to the low.

-If you managed to gather around the needed resolve to flush your water heater but you do not have the tool on you, you could either buy it or you can create it on your own.
-You only need a vacuum adapter, drain valve, and a garden hose.
+If you managed to gather around the needed resolve to flush your water heater, but you do not have the tool on you, you could either buy it or create it independently.
+You only need a vacuum adapter, a drain valve, and a garden hose.
 Assemble it to create one the most efficient flusher out in the world.

 After you assembled it, you can go on ahead and plug the heater on the drainage and flush the residual out.
 It could and sometimes would take a long time to finish (it depends on how nasty the residual built up is), so you have to be patient.

 When you are done with the sucking, it is time for the second flushing.
-To do this, you just have to open the cold water valve and let it do the rest of the job (still with the vacuum machine on though) and you will be good to go.
+To do this, you have to open the cold water valve and let it do the rest of the job (still with the vacuum machine on though), and you will be good to go.